-Nearly 28% of survey respondents said that they were not using smart connected devices in business.
+Nearly one third of survey respondents said that they were not using smart connected devices in business.

 Business owners with multiple physical locations for whom sustainability is not a primary focus are more likely to use smart security systems and RFID barcoding systems to minimize theft and inventory loss.

 We asked small business owners which energy-saving strategies they use and which they are most excited about.
-Recycle bins came out on top, closely followed by energy-saving light bulbs and turning off equipment when not in use.
+Recycle bins came out on top, with 65% using them -- an increase of 1 point from the Q1 2019 survey.
+Energy-saving light bulbs and turning off equipment when not in use closely followed.

-It’s encouraging to see that many business owners are noticing the take advantages of being environmentally friendly, but there is still untapped potential.
-For example, 43% do not use recycling bins and 45% have not switched to energy-saving light bulbs.
+It’s encouraging to see that many business owners are noticing the advantages of being environmentally friendly, and that they're venturing into new sustainble strategies.

 Few selected advanced money-saving strategies offered by energy suppliers such as energy audits or using renewable energy.